It starts with a simple idea...

 We are creators who wish to build a sustainable creation engine by starting with great stories that benefit from superior economic and distribution models, not folks who piled in to make a quick buck.
 As such we emphasize continuous learning rather than continuous sprints and prize folks who think about the team before themselves.
-We work on the games that both we are excited about and can generate cash-flow so that we can continue doing what we love to do.
-The ideas come from the team, not from CEO mandates.

 How many times do we need to rewrite pathfinding, localization, or crafting systems?
 We believe developer time should be spent making libraries and tools that empower several game teams.
 We are inherently lazy and prefer to write something once and use it for multiple projects.

-We've seen many short-term trends in consumer media and witnessed the rise and fall the players who chased these shiny objects.
+We've seen many short-term trends in consumer media and witnessed the rise and fall of the players who chased these shiny objects.
 Just because we CAN build a product doesn't mean we SHOULD.
 If you’re looking for us to make the next Clash of Clones, CSR racing, Kardashian social casino game, you might be holding your breath for a while.

 We believe creatives can be self-managed if provided the right environment, dashboards, and tools.
 Come here if you miss building something with your own 2 hands.
 Not the place for fancy titles and armies of reports.